 I hope you never have to use your first aid kit.
 But, just in case of an emergency, here are some essentials you’ll want to keep packed inside an easily-accessible container:

-- Cotton Balls – For cleanup and topical application
+- Cotton Balls and Q-Tips – For cleanup and topical application

 - Liquid Bandage (One Formulated Specifically for Pets) – For sealing and securing small open wounds